Sensing Sound in Literature-Talents

 Mission Statement

-The goal of the Sensing Sound in Literature-Talents faculty project, based in the English Literatures and Cultures Department, is to challenge students with an auditory, intermedial engagement of poetic texts from Northern Ireland and Ireland through a radio broadcasting collaboration with HORADS 88,6, the hosting of a traveling Poetry Jukebox, and a performance of poetry on stage at Rosenau.
+The goal of the Sensing Sound in Literature-Talents faculty project, based in the English Literatures and Cultures Department, is to challenge students with an auditory, intermedial engagement of poetic texts from Northern Ireland and Ireland through a radio broadcasting collaboration with HORADS 88,6, the hosting of a traveling Poetry Jukebox, and a performance of poetry on stage.
 We will approach the sense of sound as a unifying and democratizing force to mark the 25th anniversary of the Good Friday Agreement as an expansion of our 2022/23 School for Talents faculty project on the tactility of Irish literary texts.

-Our target audience is composed both of Anglistik students enrolled in seminars on ‘Ecologies of Sound: Poetry & Radio’ and ‘Performance Poetry’ (as mentors) and of year 9 Hölderlin-Gymnasium Stuttgart pupils (as mentees) led by their teacher Rebecca Mahle.
+Our target audience is composed of Anglistik students enrolled in seminars on ‘Ecologies of Sound: Poetry & Radio’ and ‘Performance Poetry’ (as mentors) and of year 9 Hölderlin-Gymnasium Stuttgart pupils (as mentees) led by their teacher Rebecca Mahle.

 Timetable